-Our approach How we will do it Protection and enhancement of customary practices Support haukāinga to build and retain mātauranga on the customary practices within their villages, including types of use, level of use, and possible effects on the environment Management of the health of the aquifer and effects on surface features, to protect customary practices Tikanga around customary use of ngāwhā determined by haukāinga as hunga tiaki Provide support for iwi and hapū management plans that outline tikanga for customary practices, such as tapu and rāhui, and recognise these in planning documents Facilitate and enable resource consents to support haukāinga aspirations for sustainable geothermal use within their villages Support projects by haukāinga, or community groups, to enhance the mauri of surface features (e.g. restoration of the natural environment near baths, removing litter, replanting).
-Mātauranga on customary practices held by haukāinga, and used to inform management where appropriate Identify cost effective options to enable haukāinga to access geothermal for customary communal purposes (e.g. reduced resource consent fees) Support for haukāinga to develop tohu to measure and communicate cultural wellbeing, progress towards achieving enhanced access to geothermal, and how this is related to te mauri o ngā wai ariki Provisions in Regional Plan to protect and prioritise sustainable customary uses, and limit uses within Sensitive Management Areas where these could affect customary practices Consider transfer of functions, for resource consent and compliance processes, within the villages.
-Promote use of group discharge consents to manage cumulative effects of multiple discharges to the environment
+Our approach How we will do it Protection and enhancement of customary practices Support haukāinga to build and retain mātauranga on the customary practices, including types of use, level of use, and possible effects on the environment Management of the health of the aquifer and effects on surface Provide support for iwi and hapū management plans that outline tikanga for customary practices, such as tapu and rāhui, and recognise these in planning documents features, to protect customary practices Tikanga around use of ngāwhā for customary Facilitate and enable resource consents to support haukāinga aspirations for sustainable geothermal use within their villages, and for sustainable uses by Māori landowners e.g. within the Whakarewarewa Valley practices determined by haukāinga as hunga tiaki • Mātauranga on Support projects by haukāinga, or community groups, to enhance the mauri of surface features (e.g. restoration of the natural environment near baths, removing litter, replanting) customary practices held by haukāinga, and kaitiaki, or outlined in hapū iwi management plans, is used to inform management where appropriate Identify cost effective options to enable haukāinga to access geothermal for customary communal purposes (e.g. reduced resource consent fees) Support for haukāinga and kaitiaki to develop tohu to measure and communicate cultural wellbeing, progress towards achieving improved access to geothermal, and how this is related to te mauri o Prioritisation of existing ngā wai ariki and future cultural uses for the communal health and wellbeing of tangata whenua (e.g. papakāinga heating, bathing).
+Provisions in the Regional Plan to enable and prioritise sustainable communal use for the health and wellbeing of tangata whenua within the Sensitive Management Areas (e.g. permitted uses) Limit any uses, particularly within Sensitive Management Areas, where these could affect customary practices or uses for the communal health and wellbeing of tangata whenua Consider transfer of functions to tangata whenua for monitoring, and resource consent and compliance processes, within the villages Promote use of group discharge consents to manage cumulative effects of multiple discharges to the environment